-As part of the corporate development plan, the Company has started to review the Murchison Gold Project subsequent to the commencement of concentrate production at Selinsing.
-This includes reassessing the economics of potential cash flow generation and the regional exploration plan based on the previous two phases of drilling results.
+As part of the corporate development plan, the Company has started to review the results from Murchison Gold Project subsequent to the commencement of concentrate production at Selinsing.
+This includes reassessing the regional exploration plan based on the previous two phases of drilling results and assess the scoping study that reviewed by SRK in 2018 and potential cash flow generation.
+It has also carried out a new core shed construction targeting completion in March 2024.